 Q: Why should I hire a jazz radio promoter?

-A: Radio is still the #1 source of music discovery (yep - we have all sorts of research we follow!) and local radio connects audiences to your music.
+A: Radio is still a major source of music discovery, and local radio connects audiences to your music.
 Jazz radio is primarily on non-profit radio stations.
 Yep.
 These are radio stations that listeners pay money to keep supporting the music they love.
 That would be your music.

 A promoter's primary job is to get the music out there for you.
 It is very time consuming if you do it yourself.
-Jazzzdog has a team (Pittsburgh and L.A.) to cover the country thoroughly.
 This is a full time job!

 A promoter sets up any interviews and giveaways for you, so you don't need to work around programmers schedules.